Caring for Kids Facing Loss

 Our Children’s Bereavement program is designed specifically for school aged children (kindergarten through 17) and focuses on helping children understand their feelings, process their grief, recognize that they are not alone, and learn coping skills as they integrate loss of a loved one into their life.

-HHRC hosts an annual “Space to Grieve” camp for kids coping with loss.
-The one-day camp is an opportunity for children to process their grief alongside peers who share similar experiences.
+“Space to Grieve” is a one day camp for kids coping with loss.
+This free camp is provided in partnership with the Cosmosphere and other community partners.
+Our camp provides an opportunity for children to process their grief alongside peers who share similar experiences.
 Learn more.

 Our unique and award-winning Kid’s Kit was carefully created to help young children understand and accept terminal illness and death.
-Each kit includes two children’s books, crayons, a teddy bear, and a parenting pamphlet.
+Each kit includes two children’s books, crayons, and teddy bear.
 The books teach children about grief and encourage them to share their grief with others.

 Developed by our agency in the early 1990s, the Kid’s Kit received the National Hospice Organization (NHO) Award of Excellence in 1993.
 Learn more.